-2 (Two-Wheel-Drive High): This setting is used for driving in most street and highway situations.
-The front axle is not engaged in Two-Wheel Drive.
-This setting also provides the best fuel economy.
-4 ↑ (Four-Wheel-Drive High): Use the Four-Wheel-Drive High position when extra traction is needed, such as on snowy or icy roads or in most off-road situations.
-This setting also engages the front axle to help drive your vehicle.
+4 \(\) (Four-Wheel Drive High): Use the four-wheel high position when you need extra traction, such as on snowy or icy roads or in most off-road situations.
+This setting also engages your front axle to help drive your vehicle.
 This is the best setting to use when plowing snow.

-4 ↓ (Four-Wheel-Drive Low): This setting also engages the front axle and delivers extra torque.
+4 ↓ (Four-Wheel Drive Low): This setting also engages your front axle and delivers extra torque.
 You may never need this setting.
 It sends maximum power to all four wheels.
-You might choose Four-Wheel-Drive Low while driving off-road in deep sand, deep mud, deep snow, and while climbing or descending steep hills.
-StabiliTrak[®] will not engage in this mode.
+You might choose Four-Wheel Drive Low if you are driving off-road in deep sand, deep mud, deep snow, and while climbing or descending steep hills.
+StabiliTrak® will not engage in this mode.
+See StabiliTrak® System on page 363 for more information.

 Shifting the transfer case to NEUTRAL can cause your vehicle to roll even if the transmission is in PARK (P).
 You or someone else could be seriously injured.
 Be sure to set the parking brake before placing the transfer case in NEUTRAL.
-See Parking Brake on page 169.
+See Parking Brake on page 156.

-N (NEUTRAL): Shift the vehicle's transfer case to NEUTRAL only when towing your vehicle.
-See Recreational Vehicle Towing on page 443 or Towing Your Vehicle on page 443 for more information.
+NEUTRAL (N): Shift the vehicle's transfer case to NEUTRAL only when towing your vehicle.
+See Recreational Vehicle Towing on page 418 or Towing Your Vehicle on page 417 for more information.

-If the SERVICE 4-Wheel Drive message stays on, you should take your vehicle to your dealer for service.
-See "Service 4-Wheel Drive message" under DIC Warnings and Messages on page 285.
+If the SERVICE 4 WHEEL DRIVE message stays on, you should take your vehicle to your dealer for service.
+See "SERVICE 4 WHEEL DRIVE message" under DIC Warnings and Messages on page 270.